AndersDeath/diary2/000-current.md

 # 26 Februar - Montag - Berlin - 524 Tag der Einwanderung - Cloudy

 The day was chilly.
-I basically finally did everything I had in my list and this is crazy and cool.
+I basically finally did everything I had in my list and this is crazy and cool. to be honest